 To provide you with the service or product agreed, and to fulfil our legal and regulatory obligations, we will keep your personal information and copies of records we create (e.g. calls with us) while you are a [prospective] client or investor.

 Even when you no longer have a relationship with us, we are required to keep information for different legal and regulatory reasons.
 The length of time will vary and we regularly review our retention periods to make sure they comply with all laws and regulations.

 You have a number of rights under data protection laws which may be exercised in certain circumstances.

 You have a right to receive clear and easy to understand information on what personal information we hold, why, and who we share it with – we do this in our Privacy Notice on our websites and within, for example, product application forms and terms and conditions.

 You have a right of access to your personal information.
 If you wish to receive a copy of the personal information we hold on you, you may make a data subject access request (‘DSAR’) by contacting the Data Protection Officer for abrdn [see Contact Us section]

 Right to request that your personal information be rectified

 If your personal information is inaccurate or incomplete, you can request that it is corrected.

-You can ask for your information to be deleted or removed if there is not a compelling reason for Aberdeen Standard Capital to continue to have it.
+You can ask for your information to be deleted or removed if there is not a compelling reason for abrdn to continue to have it.

 You can ask that we block or suppress the processing of your personal information for certain reasons.
 This means that we are still permitted to keep your information – but only to ensure we don’t use it in the future for those reasons you have restricted.